-Sealer test conclusion: About 94 percent of VOC from sealers (maximum 3% volatile content) are destroyed in E-coat oven.
+Sealer test conclusion: About 94 percent of VOC from sealers (maximum 3% volatile content) are destroyed by the thermal oxidizer via E-coat oven.

 EU-BLACKOUT-BOOTH (FG-AUTOMACT)

 Spray booth for applying blackout paint to vehicle bodies.
 The booth is on long-term idle.
 The booth is used as an inspection area.